-7 of the Most Popular NFT Projects to Know About
+7 of the most popular NFT projects to know about

 MAYC NFTs are slightly affordable as compared to the Bored Apes that are currently being hoarded by celebrities and venture capitalists alike.

-A Mutant Ape can cost around USD 32,600.
+A Mutant Ape can cost around US$32,600.
 Some celebrities who own the Mutant Ape Yacht Club NFTs include American rapper Lil Baby, actor Drake Bell, NBA legend Shaquille O’Neal, and Ethereum co-founder Taylor Gerring, whose mutant ape was made after exposing a Bored Ape to a mega mutant serum.

 Axie Infinity